|

 Of all the issues and alternatives discussed, I chose to focus on what I believe to be the most prominent, those of Work, Globalization and Materialism, and Religion and Spirituality.
 In every case, Palahniuk begins by showing what he believes to be the modern philosophy on the issue, and then through different means presents the reader with alternatives.

 Although the alternatives are, for the most part, more interesting and appealing at first, they do develop flaws and Palahniuk goes on to discuss them.
 This results in more questions being asked than answered, but I think the point is to engage the reader enough to allow them to begin asking.
+Work One of the main issues presented in Fight Club and criticized by the author is the issue of work, which is discussed throughout the novel.
+There are many references to men being bound to and identified by their jobs, and through the two protagonists the alternatives are examined.

 In the characters of Tyler and the narrator, there are two alternative work models.
 The narrator has a middle-class white-collar job.
 He works and travels a lot, and is paid enough to buy a lot, yet his sole function is to “apply the formula”[1].
 He is a faceless drone to the upper management, and is not vital for the working of anything, because anyone could be trained to take his place.
 His views on the simplicity and uselessness of his profession are demonstrated on page 72,

+“Pull a lever.
+Press a button.
 You don’t understand any of it, and then you just die.”

 The use of the word ‘just’ in the last line suggests that after such a banal existence, death itself is nothing more than another meaningless task.
 The book portrays a world where young men’s jobs define them.
 This is exemplified in the first description of a fight,